chryswoods/siremol.org/chryswoods.com/parallel_python/mapreduce_part2.md

 ## Mapping functions with multiple arguments

-The `multiprocessing.map` function only supports mapping functions that have a single argument.
+The `pool.map` function only supports mapping functions that have a single argument.
 This means that you have to write your functions to have a single argument.
-Fortunately, Python provides tools that make converting multi-argument to single-argument functions very easy.
+Fortunately, Python provides tools that make converting multi-argument functions to single-argument functions very easy.

 First, Python provides tuples as a means of packing multiple variables into a single value.
 For example, open ipython and type